rouvinerh/tp/docs/DeveloperGuide.md

 The user's input is processed to add a `Bmi` as follows:

-1. `handler.handleHealth()` determines the type of health to add is `bmi`, and calls the `parser.parseBmiInput()` method to process the user's BMI input.

-2. `parser.parseBmiInput()` splits the input using `parser.splitBmiInput()` using the flags, returning a `String[]` variable.
+1. `parser.parseBmiInput()` splits the user's input string using `parser.splitBmiInput()` using the flags, returning a `String[]` variable.

-3. `validation.validateBmiInput()` is called to validate each parameter.
+2. `validation.validateBmiInput()` is called to validate each parameter.
 If no exceptions caused by invalid parameters are thrown, the validated parameters are used to create the new `Bmi` object.

-4. The `Bmi` constructor adds the newly created object into `HealthList.BMIS` via `healthlist.addBmi()`.
-The BMI value and BMI category are determined from `Bmi.calculateBmiValue()` methods respectively and then stored.
+3. The `Bmi` constructor creates a `HealthList` object, and adds the newly created object into `HealthList.BMIS` via `healthlist.addBmi()`.
+The BMI value and BMI category are determined from `Bmi.calculateBmiValue()` methods , and only the BMI Value is stored.

-5. The `Bmi` object is passed to `Output.printAddBmi()` and a message acknowledging the successful adding is printed to the screen.
+4. The `Bmi` object is passed to `Output.printAddBmi()` and a message acknowledging the successful adding is printed to the screen.

 This is the sequence diagram for adding a BMI entry: